cultivate-hfc/gfc-api-docs/source/includes/_memberships.md

-id | integer | The id of the membership site_id | integer | The id of the site that this membership belongs to user_id | integer | The id of the user that this membership belongs to balance | float | The prediction market currency balance of the membership level | integer | The user's level.
-Only applicable in sites that use the user leveling system. avatar_url | string | A URL containing an avatar image for the user role | string | The role/privileges of the membership.
+id | integer | The id of the membership site_id | integer | The id of the site that this membership belongs to user_id | integer | The id of the user that this membership belongs to avatar_url | string | A URL containing an avatar image for the user role | string | The role/privileges of the membership.
 Can be "user" or "admin" user.id | integer | The id of the user